-Subsidence in the region is largely attributed to groundwater extraction related to agricultural activities that has been exacerbated by recent drought conditions.
-There is no groundwater extraction within the area of the Union Island Gas Field.
+There is no groundwater extraction within the Area of Review (AoR) of the project.
 As shown in Figure 2, recent subsidence data demonstrates no appreciable subsidence in the AoR.
 Therefore, subsidence does not pose a risk to well integrity within the storage project.